rapidsai/ucxx/docs/ucxx/source/install.rst

 ::

+    # CUDA 13
+    pip install ucxx-cu13

     # CUDA 12
-    pip install ucx-py-cu12
+    pip install ucxx-cu12

-UCX-Py has no direct dependency on CUDA, but the package specifies the ``-cuXY`` prefix so that the correct ``libucx-cuXY`` package is selected.
+UCXX has no direct dependency on CUDA, but the package specifies the ``-cuXY`` prefix so that the correct ``libucx-cuXY`` package is selected.
-This is also the reason why there are no CPU-only UCX-Py packages available at the moment, CPU-only builds of the UCX library are not currently available in PyPI.
+This is also the reason why there are no CPU-only UCXX packages available at the moment, CPU-only builds of the UCX library are not currently available in PyPI.